KristinaSchogoleva/car_sales_project/README.md

-# Car Dealership Sales Dashboard Project
+# Car Dealership Sales Project

 ## 1. Project Overview
 This project is designed for a **local car dealership** to visualize sales and profit performance, as well as customer buying habits.